-If you did not complete the worksheet on page 25 and you have no net long-term capital gains from assets acquired after December 31, 2011, enter "0".

-If you completed the worksheet on page 25, enter the amount from the worksheet, line 7.
+If you did not complete the worksheet at the end of these instructions and you have no net long-term capital gains from assets acquired after December 31, 2011, enter "0".
+If you completed the worksheet, enter the amount from the worksheet, line 7.